Aquaculture of catfish: United States

 Ictalurids are cultivated in North America, especially in the Deep South, with Mississippi being the largest domestic catfish producer.
 Channel catfish (Ictalurus punctatus) supported a $450 million/yr aquaculture industry in 2003.
+In 2023, the U.S. produced 322 million pounds of catfish.

 The US farm-raised catfish industry began in the early 1960s in Kansas, Oklahoma and Arkansas.
 Channel catfish quickly became the major catfish grown, as it was hardy and easily spawned in earthen ponds.
 By the late 1960s, the industry moved into the Mississippi Delta as farmers struggled with sagging profits in cotton, rice and soybeans, especially on those farm areas where soils had a very high clay content.

 The Mississippi Delta became the industry home for the catfish industry, as they had the soils, climate and shallow aquifers to provide water for the earthen ponds that grow 360 to 380 e6lb of catfish annually.
 Catfish are fed a grain-based diet that includes soybean meal.
 Fish are fed daily through the summer, at rates of 1–6% of body weight with pelleted floating feed.
 Catfish need about two pounds of feed to produce one pound of live weight.
 Mississippi is home to 100000 acre of catfish ponds, the largest of any state.
 Other states important in growing catfish include Alabama, Arkansas and Louisiana.